PhD Program International DIM C-BRAINS

 Liste des sujets de thèse

-Titre du sujet : Top-down encoding in physiological and pathological sensory perception
+Titre du sujet : Auditory thalamo-cortical plasticity in health and Schizophrenia

-Mots clés : auditory perception, in vivo calcium imaging, optogenetics, learning and memory
+Mots clés : neuronal circuits* two-photon calcium imaging* learning and memory* schizophrenia* deep-brain stimulation*

 Résumé du sujet de thèse :